 The 1973 constitution of Pakistan did not specifically mention agriculture in either the federal legislative list or the concurrent list, which meant that agriculture was to remain a provincial subject.
 But over the years, the federal footprint on the agriculture sector grew to a significant level.
 The role was reflected in a very large ministry of agriculture.
 It had 39 functions and twelve attached organisations.
 Because areas of national importance were best left with the federal government, the provinces agreed to give responsibility in these areas to the center.

 There is a general perception that the agriculture sector was devolved to the provincial governments following the 18th amendment, but that is not the case.
 The Ministry of Food Agriculture and Livestock (MINFAL) was abolished, and a new ministry was created called the Ministry of Food Security and Research.
 Out of the 12 organisations associated with the previous ministry, 7 still continue to be with the federal ministry of food security and research.
-The only difference is that in terms of the 7th NFC award, the bulk of the budgetary resources have been devolved to the provinces.
+The only difference is that in terms of the 7th NFC award, the bulk of the budgetary resources has been devolved to the provinces.
 So, on the financial side, there was real devolution, while the administrative side did not see much change.